-Most definitions of product and product design are a generic which makes the word(s) lose meaning.
+Most definitions of product and product design are generic which makes the word(s) lose meaning.
 A more useful definition of product in business is:

 The set of features / services and narratives that enable something to be purchased.
 As opposed to just the thing that’s being sold.

 An interesting example of this is NSO Group, the Israeli spyware company that creates surveillance software to world governments and intelligence agencies, most famously known for “Pegasus”.
+(I’m definitely not a fan of them, just think it’s an interesting example.)

 NSO actually started as a company called CommuniTake, which created software that gave cellphone tech-support companies the ability to take control of their customers’ mobile phones, with their permission. it wasn’t a very successful endeavor.
 But as fate would have it, a European intelligence agency reached out to them about whether they could access a phone without a user’s permission, and with that, NSO was born.